Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Automating MCPS composition

 \subsection{Extension and generalisation of Auto-WEKA}

 Auto-WEKA is a software developed by Thornton et al.~\cite{Thornton2013} which allows algorithm selection and hyperparameter optimisation both in regression and classification problems.
-The current Auto-WEKA version is 2.1 and it provides a blackbox interface for the CASH problem as expressed in Eq.~\ref{eq:cash}, where the search space is defined by WEKA predictors.

-In this work we have extended Auto-WEKA 0.5 due to its flexibility for the necessary extensions to model MCPSs, not present in the current blackbox version.
+In this work we have extended Auto-WEKA to support MCPSs.
+This leads to an increasing of the search space from 21,560 up to 812 billion possible solutions as seen in Table~\ref{tab:search-spaces} and further discussed in Section~\ref{sec:methodology}.
+This work has been developed taking as base Auto-WEKA version 0.5.
+Independently and in parallel to our work, there was further development of Auto-WEKA which current version is now 2.6~{\cite{Kotthoff2016}.
+Nonetheless, this new version does not affect the work carried out in this paper as its main novelty is the integration with WEKA user interface.

 Both versions provide a one-click solution for automating algorithm selection and hyperparameter optimisation.
-However, version 0.5 is much more flexible, offering multiple customisations possibilities like preselection of WEKA predictors, choosing the optimisation strategy or setting the optimisation criteria.
-Auto-WEKA also supports various usage scenarios depending on user knowledge, needs and available computational budget.
+However, version 0.5 is much more flexible, offering as well multiple customisations possibilities like preselection of WEKA predictors, choosing the optimisation strategy or setting the optimisation criteria.
+Auto-WEKA 0.5 also supports various usage scenarios depending on user knowledge, needs and available computational budget.
 One can for example, run several optimisations in parallel, ending up with multiple solutions that can then be analysed individually or used to build an ensemble~\cite{Feurer2015b}.

-In our previous work~\cite{MartinSalvador2016} we presented a new Auto-WEKA feature that allows automatic expansion of WEKA classes during creation of the search space.
-That is, if a hyperparameter is a category formed of several WEKA classes, Auto-WEKA will now add the hyperparameters of such class recursively.

-Any WEKA filter can now be included as part of the composition process.
+Our new extensions now allow any WEKA filter to be included as part of the composition process.
 In addition, we have developed a new WEKA filter that creates a flexible chain of common preprocessing steps including missing values handling, outlier detection and removal, data transformation, dimensionality reduction and sampling.